Meet the Team

 Originally from Laramie, Addi's life is a tale of a ski bum turned marketing specialist.
 Eager to live out of a Subaru Outback, she finished high school 6 months early and soon after was on the road to Breckenridge.
 An enthusiast for the outdoors, Addi is an avid mountain biker, hiker, skier, and snowboarder who spent years playing in the backcountry of Colorado while also traveling the world on a waitress salary.
 Volunteering with various non-profits in Central America, she worked to get children outdoors and to develop appreciation for the activities available to them.
 Addi returned ready to put that global knowledge to work.
 Fluent in Spanish and having completed a bachelor's degree from Fort Lewis College in Durango, CO, she went on to work for two non-profits as a Spanish translator.

-In May of 2020, she will graduate with an MBA in the Outdoor Industry from Western Colorado University.
+In May of 2020, she graduated with an MBA in the Outdoor Industry from Western Colorado University.
 Through her graduate studies, Addi worked full time at a marketing agency helping clients large and small bring their vision to life.
 She excels at developing a cohesive strategy to help amplify the organization’s voice and stay true to its mission.
 Bringing creative expertise and a positive attitude to everything she does, Addi is devoted to protecting public lands and preserving the beauty of the west for future generations of ski bums and everyone else.